Why It Works

 - Gelatin adds body to the sauce without muddying flavors.

 - Using two batches of vegetables ensures optimum flavor and texture in the finished dish.

 I'm a fan of goulash in all its forms, and there are many.
+There's the American dish of ground beef, tomato sauce, peppers, and pasta—a dish that I knew as American chop suey while growing up in the Northeast.
+Then there's the classic Hungarian version, with small cubes of beef or pork in a brothy, soup-like stew flavored with paprika.
 But in the winter months, the version I'm after is the rich, hearty, rib-sticking Hungarian-American version, made with big chunks of beef, carrots, and potatoes in a stew flavored with onions, garlic, peppers, and plenty of great paprika.

 This recipe originally called for an oven temperature of 275°F, which has worked for us through dozens of rounds of testing in multiple kitchens and ovens.
 But based on reader feedback, it has become clear that some home ovens are too unreliable at such a low temperature, leading to greatly prolonged cooking times.
 To address this, we've increased the oven temperature to 300°F.